 A hard-hitting sativa-dominant strain from Sensi Seeds in Amsterdam, Jack Herer is one of the most popular hybrids in both the medical and recreational cannabis markets.
 Although it’s a fairly balanced hybrid as far as genetics go, Jack Herer expresses itself like sativa and has multiple phenotypes—some of which that work well for pain.
 The upbeat high is good for clear-headed and creative endeavors.

 Another Amsterdam favorite that’s found in numerous coffee chops there, White Widow is an indica-dominant strain that has a balanced effect.
 What begins as a soaring sativa high that allows for clear-headed creativity, White Widow eventually transitions to a relaxing indica effect.
 The genetics remain unclear, but it’s thought to contain Brazilian sativa and South Indian indica.
 It has a number of uses as powerful medicine, including pain relief.

-For those who suffer from chronic or even occasional pain, these strains are worth trying as alternatives to conventional pharmaceutical medicine, manty of which, as opiates, often have inherent dangers.
-A safer, more effective way to fight pain, may be found on the shelves of your local dispensary or adult-use cannabis store.
+For those who suffer from chronic or even occasional pain, these strains are worth trying as alternatives to conventional pharmaceutical medicine, many of which, as opiates, often have inherent dangers.
+There also has been studies that shows there are cannabis strains for depression.
+A safer, more effective way to fight pain canbe found on the shelves of your local dispensary or adult-use cannabis store.